Kiwi fruit, salads and sheep

 By Scott Milne

-Horticulture is a vital sector to New Zealand, accounting for $8.8 billion in exports to 128 countries, including NZ$2.65 million in fruit sales, NZ$1.7 million in processed fruit (e.g. juices), NZ$251 in fresh vegetables and NZ$366 billion in processed vegetables.
+Horticulture is a vital sector to New Zealand, accounting for $8.8 billion in exports to 128 countries, including NZ$2.65 billion in fruit sales, NZ$1.7 billion in processed fruit (e.g. juices), NZ$251 million in fresh vegetables and NZ$366 million in processed vegetables.

 Kiwi fruit is going through a particular boom and was worth NZ$1.66 billion in 2017, exporting to more than 50 countries, 41% above 2015.
 Japan imports were worth NZ$381 million, China’s NZ$365 million and Europe NZ$422 million.
 A report by the University of Waikato predicts that the kiwi fruit industry could be worth NZ$6.4 billion in 2030, driven by Zespri SunGold, a licenced variety that businesses have to bid for to grow.